jluisgarcia/flexbox-responsive-navigation-bar/README.md

 # Flexbox responsive navigation bar

-Simple and handy navigation bar for easy integration and customization on any new or existing web page. **No need for Bootstrap**.
+Simple and handy navigation bar for easy integration and customization on any new or existing web page.
+Works well with Bootstrap, if needed.
+Current breakpoint to change desktop to mobile view is setup at "sm", based on Bootstrap Grid.
 We can choose from two options:

 - Vertical menu bar.
 - Horizontal menu bar.